Office of Laboratory Animal Welfare

 Sometimes an institution receives PHS funds and chooses to conduct the animal activities at a secondary institution(s).
 Activities subcontracted or subgranted to the secondary institution(s) are funded through a mechanism referred to as indirect funding.
 In this case, the secondary institution(s) must be named as a performance site by the prime awardee institution.
 After approving the performance site, the funding component will contact OLAW to negotiate an Assurance with the secondary institution(s).

 OLAW assures PHS-funded animal activities.
 PHS funding components include the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
-OLAW does not oversee animal activities funded by the National Science Foundation (NSF), the Department of Defense (DoD), the U.S. Department of Agriculture (USDA), and non-profit or for-profit organizations.
+Effective October 1, 2015, OLAW oversees animal activities funded by the National Science Foundation (NSF).
+OLAW does not oversee animal activities funded by the Department of Defense (DoD), the U.S. Department of Agriculture (USDA), and non-profit or for-profit organizations.

 The Domestic Assurance is required for U.S. institutions that receive PHS funds through a grant or contract award.
-Domestic Assurances are approved for a period of up to 4 years.
+Domestic Assurances are approved for a period of up to 4 years and will be renewed only if the institution continues to receive PHS funds, either directly or indirectly.
+(See NOT-OD-14-099)

 Domestic Assurances are negotiated with institutions that: